Applied SciencePrint Page

 To develop your employability opportunities you may also be given enrichment classes.
 This may focus upon additional qualifications, industrial updating and career preparation.

-You will need 4 GCSEs at grade A*-C, including maths and English, as well as a science based subject.
+You will need 5 GCSEs with 4 points or C grade and above, including 4 points or C grade in English, maths, as well as a science based subject.
 You can also progress from a Level 2 qualification in Applied Science.

 You will need to attend an interview at the college and we will request a school or college report.